DataDog/documentation/content/logs/explorer/search.md

   text: Automatically configure your Log Explorer
 ---

-All of the search parameters are contained within the URL, so you can share your view simply sharing the URL.
+All of the search parameters are contained within the URL.
+You can share your view by sharing the URL.

 {{< img src="logs/explorer/search_your_logs.gif" alt="Search your logs" responsive="true" >}}